This post may contain affiliate links. Please see my disclosure policy for details.

 - Alexandria to Cairo by Bus – This is the option I took.
 I read that the mini buses were extremely dangerous so I decided to go with GoBus which is more of a plush coach situation.
 You can book online or on your phone through their app and some options have leather seats and touch screen TV.
 Perfect for long journeys to keep you entertained.
 Read my full review here.

 - Alexandria to Cairo by Taxi – private taxi is also an option but may be expensive.
 The Alexandria to Cairo road is also notoriously dangerous.
 Book in with a reputable cab/tour company and make sure the driver isn’t too crazy on the roads.

 How to get around Alexandria

-If you’re based centrally in the city, by the Alexandria Corniche, a lot of places are in walking distance.
+If you’re based centrally in the city, by the Alexandria Corniche, a lot of places are within walking distance.
 Bibliotheca and the Fort of Qaitbay are easily accessible and walking around Alexandria is really safe.

 But, Alexandria has 32 kilometres of coastline, so if you want to travel further afield to the likes of Montazah or to save time, try to use the local taxis.
 Most here will put the meter on for short journeys or you can share with locals.